 - a.
 Three (3) letters of recommendation, preferably from art instructors (at the undergraduate degree granting institution) or from artists familiar with the applicant's current artwork. - b.
 A letter of intent of approximately 500 words, indicating professional aspirations and more immediate objectives pertaining to the program of study the applicant will pursue while in graduate school at SIUE. - c.
-A slide portfolio consisting of twenty (20) slides in the area in which application is made, plus six (6) drawing slides.
-If applying to drawing, only twenty (20) slides are required.
+A slide or CD portfolio consisting of twenty (20) slides in the area in which application is made.
+(Some areas also require additional drawing slides; contact the area head to discuss any additional image requirements.)
 The slides should be labeled and submitted in a carousel tray (with the slides placed in the tray so they will project with the correct side up and facing in the proper direction).
-Accompanying the carousel slide portfolio should be a typewritten list of slides (in the same order that the slides appear in the carousel) indicating name, media, dimensions, and date work was created.
-Portfolios sent in anything other than a carousel tray, portfolios not labeled properly, or portfolios not having the corresponding typed list will be returned.
-Please provide sufficient postage for the return of the carousel portfolio.
+Accompanying the CD or carousel slide portfolio should be a typewritten list of images (in the same order that the images appear in the carousel or on the CD) indicating name, media, dimensions, and date work was created.
+Portfolios sent in anything other than a standard CD or slide carousel tray, portfolios not labeled properly, or portfolios not having the corresponding typed list will be returned.
+Please provide sufficient postage for the return of the portfolio.

 It is the candidate's responsibility to make sure the application, transcript(s), letters, and portfolio arrive at SIUE on time.
-It is recommended that the candidate mail the three letters of reference and the letter of intent together with the carousel slide portfolio in one mailing.
+It is recommended that the candidate mail the three letters of reference and the letter of intent together with the portfolio in one mailing.
 In this way the applicant will know that all materials and documentation have been mailed.
 Some writers of letters of reference prefer to mail their letters directly.
 It is the applicant's responsibility to check to make sure that the letters have arrived.
 The same is true for transcript(s).